gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 This step will ensure version compatibility for the teleport-ent packages downloaded from the proxy.
 This step also removes version compatibility concerns from the Teleport updater, and the version servers can be deprecated.

+Step 4: The Teleport documentation should be updated to include a new section with instructions about how a user can build their own update automation.

-### Reduce to a single installation path
+### Reduce installation paths
-Teleport supports different installation scripts for a number of different methods of installation for Teleport.
+Teleport supports different scripts and methods of installation.
 This creates an increased maintenance and testing burden on developers.
+It also leads to confusion for the Teleport user, as it is unclear which installation method fits their needs.
 This has already lead to several incidents, and if these change proposals are accepted there is concern for more issues to emerge.

-Step 1: The different installation scripts should be reduced to a single script used regardless of the installation method.
+Step 1: Reduce to a single installation script.
+The installation script should be able to install the installation for OSS, Cloud, and Enterprise.
+The script should require minimal arguments for installation.
+Ideally, it should only require the Teleport proxy address.

+Step 2: Choose a source of truth for download/installation documentation.
+Teleport currently provides instructions on how to download and install Teleport in multiple different pages.
+- https://goteleport.com/docs/installation/ - This page provides the most detailed set of instructions about how to install Teleport using multiple different methods.
+- https://goteleport.com/download/ - This page provides download instructions for OSS Teleport.
+- https://goteleport.com/docs/choose-an-edition/teleport-cloud/downloads/ - This page provides download instructions for Teleport Cloud.

+The /download page should now recommend users to install Teleport using the script from step 1.
+The script should be able to handle installation for OSS, Cloud, and Enterprise Teleport.
+This will enable the /download page to now be the source of truth for all Teleport download instructions.

+The /docs/installation page should continue to be maintained.
+This page should only be recommended to users who do not wish to install Teleport using the provided installation script.

+Step 3: Extend the capabilities of the installation script to replace the installation scripts used for node joining, teleport auto discovery, and any other installation scripts currently available.

-Step 2: After reducing cardinality, it should be more manageable to implement more extensive testing for the single installation script.
+Step 4: After reducing cardinality, it should be more manageable to implement more extensive testing for the single installation script.
 There should be automated testing in place to verify installation and updates.
 Teleport supports the 3 latest major versions.
 So tests should be run against all the supported major versions.

 ### Give ownership of the teleport-agent to the teleport-agent-updater
 The teleport/teleport-kube-agent Helm chart with the updater enabled is not currently compatible with ArgoCD.